kgn/CodingConventions/README.md

 Lesser items like class properties and variables are in [Camel Case](http://msdn.microsoft.com/en-us/library/x2dbyw72.aspx).

+The Sesame namespace is `SME`.
+This should be used for all Cocoa, Pytnon, and JavaScript/CoffeeScript global objects.

 # Git Repos

 Get repositories are Pascal Case and name-spaced with *Sesame*.